kwyse/personal-website/posts/post1.md

 If you execute `cargo run`, you'll see Cargo download the necessary dependencies, compile them along with out application, and run it.
 If you navigate to the URL specified in a web browser, you should see the output.
 This is all that's required to get a server up and running and demonstrates some of the fundamentals of Rust, so let's go through it line by line.

-The first two lines state we want to link to two external crates: `iron` and `router`.
-The next three lines bring specific structs and functions declared in those crates into scope so that we can call them.
+The first two lines state that we want to link to two external crates: `iron` and `router`.
+The next three lines bring specific structs and functions declared in those crates into scope so that we can call them without further qualification.
 The `use` call functions similarly to Java's `import` statement, where you can glob import symbols at that level of the hierarchy with an asterisk.
 The [Iron docs](http://ironframework.io/doc/iron/prelude/index.html) state what's included in the `prelude` module, but you can be sure it contains symbols you will need in most Iron apps.
 By convention, some Rust libraries include a `prelude` module just for this convenience purpose.

 In the `main` function, we first define a function that will handle a request to the server.
 Rust syntax can be a big jarring at first but very expressive once you are used to it.
 A key thing to note is that everything is an expression, and if you leave the semicolon off of the last expression of a function, that expression is the *return value*.
 Our function must return an `IronResult<Response>`, which is a [type alias](https://doc.rust-lang.org/book/type-aliases.html) for `Result<Response, IronError>`. `Result` is one of the two fundamental error handling constructs in Rust and composed of two values: `Ok` or `Err`, signalling expected and error values respectively.
 In the body of the function, we wrap our actual response in `Ok` to signal everything is as expected.
 The [error handling](https://doc.rust-lang.org/book/error-handling.html) chapter in the Rust book is a marvellous read and definitely recommended.
 It explains the `Result` type and its friend, `Option`, in great detail.

 The contents of the `Ok` are an implementation detail of what [Iron expects as a response](http://ironframework.io/doc/iron/response/struct.Response.html).
 Here, we're returning a [tuple](https://doc.rust-lang.org/std/primitive.tuple.html), which is a sequence in Rust that can contain objects of differing types.
 Iron can accept a response structured as a 2-length tuple containing an HTTP status and a body as the two elements.

 The next two lines declare a `Router` object, implemented by the `router` crate and independent of Iron.
-We then register the function/closure to be called when we receive a `GET` request to the root URL of the application. `let` is used for variable bindings in Rust, whilst `mut` is used to designate mutability in the variable as by default all variables are immutable.
+We then register the function to be called when we receive a `GET` request to the root URL of the application. `let` is used for variable bindings in Rust, whilst `mut` is used to designate mutability in the variable as all variables are immutable by default.
 The `get` function mutates the `router` variable, so you would get a compiler error if you omitted `mut`.
 Rust is strongly typed, but supports type inference, which is why we didn't need to explicitly state the type of the variable.
 The inference algorithm is not perfect though, and may get confused with more advanced constructs.
 You can explicitly state the type of a variable via this syntax, which is equivalent to what we have already:

 ```rust
 let mut routes: Router = Router::new();
 ```

-The final block of code sets the host and port number we want to run on, prints this out for logging purposes, and initialises and starts the Iron server.
+The final block of code sets the host and port number that we want to run on, prints this out for logging purposes, and initialises and starts the Iron server.
 [Macros](https://doc.rust-lang.org/book/macros.html), the methods by which `println!` is implemented, are too large a topic to discuss here, though one of Rust's greatest assets.
-You can tell it's a macro by the trailing exclamation mark, though functions just like a regular function.
+You can tell it's a macro by the trailing exclamation mark, though it functions just like a regular function.
 Macros play a key role in keeping Rust code concise and expressive.
-A well-designed macro can be treated as a black box, which is the case here for `println!`.
+A well-designed macro can be treated as a black box, as is the case here for `println!`.
 It accepts a format string followed by a variable number of arguments corresponding to the number of format specifiers (designated by `{}` in Rust).
 Rust does not support a variable number of arguments in functions, which is why printing to standard output is implemented as a macro.

 The final thing to note is the `unwrap()` call at the very end.
 Again, the [error handling](https://doc.rust-lang.org/book/error-handling.html) chapter in the Rust book covers this topic nicely.
 It goes into the specifics of `unwrap()` and why there are better alternatives to it. `unwrap()` will cause an application to panic (gracefully unwind and/or abort) if you unwrap an error value, so it should be avoided in production code, though it is useful for demonstrating other concepts when error handling isn't as much of a concern.

 # Templating with Handlebars

 Writing a hello world app never gets old, but we can do better.
 The [`handlebars-iron`](https://crates.io/crates/handlebars-iron) crate adds support for the [Handlebars](http://handlebarsjs.com/) templating language directly to Iron.
 Templating languages allow for dynamic content to be loaded into an otherwise static HTML page.
 The blog post you're reading now differs from others based on the URL entered, but the header and footer remain the same across blog posts.
 This templating promotes clean project structure and keeps things [DRY](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself).
-Add the crate as a dependency in `Cargo.toml`, declare it for linkage at the top of `src/main.rs` and update the `use` statements to include the structs we use below.
-Update the `main` function to this:
+Add the crate as a dependency in `Cargo.toml`, declare it for linkage at the top of `src/main.rs` with another `extern` statement, and update the `use` statements to include the structs we use below.
+Let's update the `main` function to this:

 ```rust
 fn main() {